IamMightyMike/companyXCodingChallenge/README.md

 In 2020 I applied for a Software Engineer position at certain tech company and I was faced with this coding challenge.
 It consisted of four leetcode-styled exercised.

+I figured that I´d solve them four years later and share the solutions.
-I have created a bunch of unit tests as well.
+I have created a bunch of unit tests as well that enable the functions to be invoked and tested.